 Previously, we established that it is our thoughts that influence our feelings, emotions, and behaviours - the thoughts and feelings connection.
 We also discussed and identified some unhelpful thinking patterns and styles that we frequently use.
-Often, a depressed person will think negative thoughts that are characterised by these unhelpful thinking patterns, which lead them to feel depressed, miserable, and distressed.
-This, in turn, maintains and perpetuates the depression.
+Often, a person with social anxiety will think negative thoughts that are characterised by these unhelpful thinking patterns, such as "mind reading" and assuming that people are thinking negatively of them.
+This leads them to feel even more anxious about future social situations.
+This, in turn, maintains and perpetuates the anxiety.